-Anglican The Church of England, the Protestant Church founded the Protestant Reformation.

-Church.

-John Calvin A French lawyer who became a leader and reformer in teachings.
+Anglican The Church of England, the Protestant Church founded in England.
+The British king or queen is the head of the Church.
+John Calvin A French lawyer who became a leader and reformer in the Protestant Reformation.
 Excommunicate To expel formally from the Church.

-Heresy Religious belief or practice incompatible with Church
+Heresy Religious belief or practice incompatible with Church teachings.
 Indulgence A pardon for sin for oneself or one's dead relatives or friends.
 The granting of an indulgence could help speed deceased sinners from purgatory to heaven.
 In Martin Luther's time, the Catholic Church sold indulgences.

-Justification An act of God freeing an individual of guilt for sin;
+Justification An act of God freeing an individual of guilt for sin; achieving salvation.
+Luther A German monk who challenged the teachings of the Roman Catholic Church in the early sixteenth century.

-achieving salvation.

-Luther A German monk who challenged the teachings of the

-Roman Catholic Church in the early sixteenth century.

 Papacy The office of the pope.
 Predestination The belief that God has chosen certain individuals for salvation.
 Printing Press A machine using movable metal type to print text in multiple copies.
 The European version was invented by Johann Gutenberg in Germany in the fifteenth century.

 Protestants Christians who broke with the Roman Catholic Church.
 The term originally applied to people who in 1529 "protested" a Church decree commanding submission of Christians to the authority of the pope.
 Reformation A movement in the early sixteenth century to reform the Catholic Church.
 Instead, it led to the formation of several new Christian denominations, or Protestant churches.
 The Catholic Church then carried on an internal reformation of its own in the mid-sixteenth century.

-Schism A split or breakup within an organization, such as a
+Schism A split or breakup within an organization, such as a Church.

-Church.

 Simony The selling of Church offices.
 Thesis A proposition or formal argument.
 Wittenberg A city in Saxony, a region of northern Germany.